 Yamaha’s FG700 series is one hell of a guitar.
 Now, imagine upgrading this guitar and you’ll now have the FG800 which is really phenomenal.

 The Yamaha FG800 is the direct successor to the Yamaha FG700s.
-Both of these guitars are made from the same materials(solid sitka spruce top, rosewood back and sides, nato neck, rosewood sides and bridges).
+Both of these guitars are made from the same materials(solid sitka spruce top, nato back and sides, nato neck, rosewood bridges).
 But the only difference is the internal bracing.
 The FG800 features an enhanced internal bracing which makes the guitar produce a fuller and defined sound.
 View our full Yamaha FG800 review.

 On the other hand, here’s another guitar which also has almost the same features with the Yamaha FG800.
 It also has an enhanced internal X-bracing.

 One thing that sets this guitar apart from the Yamaha FG800 is wood material on the back and sides.
 While the FG800’s back and sides are made from the standard nato wood, the FG830 on the other hand is made from rosewood.
 View our full Yamaha FG830 review.

 Rosewood material on a guitar produces a warm and dark tone at the same time, with a nice sustain.

 On the other hand, Nato material produces a brighter tone, a faster response, though with a less sustain.